ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 #### Measurable changes

 We track metrics assiduously using tools like VSTS to their full effect.
 As a result, we could compare “before” and “after” measures of productivity to quantity the effects of the transformation.
+Here are some the metrics that we measured:

+- Concurrent projects
+- Releases
+- Average Ranger time per week
+- Build minutes
+- Team size
+- Program manager bandwidth

-> **TODO:EDWARD** - **DougE note: What are the specific metrics you used?
+> **DONE:EDWARD** - **DougE note: What are the specific metrics you used?
 An example would be good here.**

 ## Things that remained unchanged